EN · SE · RU

 III.
 Valsa‑Chôro

-Waltz in the chôro style with chromatic inflection.
+Waltz in the chôro style with chromaticism.

 IV.
 Gavotta‑Chôro

-Gavotte with contrasting lyrical middle section.
+Gavotte with contrasting middle section.

 Classical & Romantic